Nicholas-BI/bakery-efficiency-score/README.md

 A Power BI dashboard for *Bakery Story* players that ranks recipes based on your personal goals—Profit, Cook Time, Servings, and XP—using dynamic sliders and exponent‑based scoring.

----

-## ⚠️ Note

-This content is shared for portfolio purposes only.
-Not licensed for reuse or redistribution.

----

 ## 📁 Repository Contents